Daniel-Schroeder15/Bike_sharing/# Citi Bike Analysis.md

 # Citi Bike Analysis
 Can a bike sharing business thrive in Des Moines?
-The following presentation will display data to demonstrate why a bike sharing company may be a good idea in Des Moines.[https://public.tableau.com/profile/daniel.schroeder#!/vizhome/CitiBike_15940115665170/BikeSharingAnalysis?publish=yes](https://public.tableau.com/profile/daniel.schroeder#!/vizhome/CitiBike_15940115665170/BikeSharingAnalysis?publish=yes2)
+The following presentation will display data to demonstrate why a bike sharing company may be a good idea in Des Moines.[Link to Presentation](https://public.tableau.com/profile/daniel.schroeder#!/vizhome/CitiBike_15940115665170/BikeSharingAnalysis?publish=yes)
 ## Report details
 The first page of the presentation shows how NYC is a very popular bike sharing city.
 Citi Bike data is used to display analysis of bike rides in August.
 According to Longwoods international, 13.7 million visitors generated $838M in spending in 2016.
 CatchdesMoines.com says, “Des Moines continues to over-index relative to the nation average in activity areas such as brewery visits, festivals/fairs, concerts, museums and sports.
 This aligns wit the interests of the coveted millennial and gen X travel segments, as evidenced by the 6% visitation increase from 2015 in the 18-44 group. “